rdancer/rdancer-runpod-worker/README.md

-# Docker image `rdancer/runpod-worker-comfy`
+# Docker images `rdancer/runpod-worker-comfy`, `rdancer/runpod-worker-deforum`

+*Note: each worker image has its own branch in this repo, named same as the DockerHub name, i.e. `rdancer/runpod-worker-comfy` and `rdancer/runpod-worker-deforum`.*

 These are minimal changes on top of https://github.com/blib-la/runpod-worker-comfy to make this work nice with my Runpod images.

-Tested with modified AI-Dock, but as long as ComfyUI is installed in /workspace/ComfyUI, with venv in /workspace/ComfyUI/venv, this image should work.
+We will set up a Pod (server) and a serverless worker.
+They both share the same network volume.
+The instructions below have been tested with modified AI-Dock, but as long as ComfyUI is installed in /workspace/ComfyUI, with venv in /workspace/ComfyUI/venv (and analogously for A1111), this image should work.

-## AI-Dock instructions
+### RunPod Pod

 The main point of this image is to be able to work with a single network volume attached at /workspace, both from a pod and from a serverless worker.

 Currently this is a work in progress, and requires quite a few manual steps.
+Once you have verified that everything works, you should be able to save your setup as a template.

 1. Create network volume
   - on the pod, this will be always attached to /workspace
   - on the serverless instance, this will be always attached to /runpod-volume (ideally we would want this to be consistent, but unfortunately this is not configurable)
-2. Deploy the network volume with the [AI-Dock template](https://www.runpod.io/console/explore/57we0zdwtt)
+2. Deploy the network volume with the AI-Dock [ComfyUI template](https://www.runpod.io/console/explore/57we0zdwtt) or [A1111 Web-UI with Deforum template](https://www.runpod.io/console/explore/f1ohaqcrbo)
   - remember to attach the network volume you have created in (1)
   - edit the template and change/add *Environment Variables*:
+  - ComfyUI:
     - WORKSPACE = /workspace
     - ~COMFYUI_VENV = /workspace/environments/python/comfyui~
     - ~rename PROVISIONING_SCRIPT to UPSTREAM_PROVISIONING_SCRIPT~